cuba-platform/translations/README.md

 		bin/mp2xls -r -d {absolute path to repo}/content/en/{version}/cuba -f {absolute path to XLS}/cuba.xls -l en

-- Open the XLS file and rename `default` column to your language identifier, for example `zz`.
+- Open the XLS file and add a new column for your language next to the `default` column.
+Give it a title denoting the language, for example `zz`.

 - Translate messages in this column into your language.
 Leave hidden rows marked red as is.